gumaerc-testorg/cms.594-spring-2019/content/pages/lecture-notes.md

 uid: b74860cf-666d-4a97-3b25-31ebac86f8b0
 ---

 This page includes a description of each class, the session activities, and the corresponding slides for each class.
-At the end of each class, students are asked to complete an [exit ticket (PDF)]({{< baseurl >}}/resources/mitcms_594s19_exit) which is the same for each session.
+At the end of each class, students are asked to complete an {{% resource_link d9943272-1c80-9b33-a3de-636f978200ee "exit ticket (PDF)" %}} which is the same for each session.

 Class 1: Introduction and welcome
 ---------------------------------